 The monocots or monocotyledons are plants that comprise of a common ancestor and all its descendants.
 Also called Monocotyledoneae or Liliopsida, they are flowering plants under phylum Anthophyta (also called Magnoliophyta or Angiospermae) of the kingdom Plantae.
 They include the grasses (also referred to as gramineous or graminaceous plants) which may be considered as the most important of all the families of plants (Simpson 2010).

 Aside from the monocots, the other members of the angiosperms used to be the traditionally described dicots or dicotyledons.
-In other words, the angiospermous plants were divided into two distinct classes: the monocotyledons or Monocotyledoneae, and the dicotyledons or Dicotyledoneae.
+In other words, the angiospermous plants used to be divided into two distinct classes: the monocotyledons or Monocotyledoneae, and the dicotyledons or Dicotyledoneae.
 The dicots therefore comprised of all non-monocot angiosperms.

 Sylvia S. Mader, in her book Biology (4th ed., 1993), likewise divided the angiosperms into the monocotyledons and dicotyledons based on the number of cotyledons in seeds.
 But in a laboratory manual published 2007 (9th ed.) also in her sole authorship, there is no mention anymore of dicots.
 Instead, the angiosperms are subdivided therein into two groups, the monocots and eudicots.
 The term eudicots, also called tricolpates, means true dicots and includes mostly the plants that were traditionally described as dicots.